Didi11111/QHO541_Advanced_DataBase_System/README.md

 ### Ejs Templates

 1. **MovieHunter Page**:
-    - Appears to be a homepage or main dashboard for a website about movies.
+    - Homepage is a website about movies.
     - Lists top-rated movies, newest movies, and big budget movies.
     - Uses EJS (Embedded JavaScript) to dynamically generate movie listings based on a list of movies (`movies` array).
     - Each movie has an image and IMDb score displayed.